 The real estate of the city is also one of the prime reasons why big tech companies are moving to Austin, Texas.
 Unlike the bay area, no single company owns the entire real estate.

 There is enough space for everyone to put their hands into the cookie jar!
-Many of these big tech companies are also looking for startups to take it under its wings.
+Many of these big tech companies are also looking for startups to take it under their wings.

 This is an added advantage for the startups in Austin.
 The scope for new startups to provide a service-based sector is also increasing exponentially.
 B2B sector is going to boom in Austin within a short span of time.